What's the Point of a Foil Character in Literature?

 Builds Tension

 One of the main benefits of incorporating a foil character into your story is the ability to build tension.
-When you highlight the differences between characters, your foil character can create conflict and tension, which can help drive the plot forward and keep your readers engaged.
+When you highlight the differences between characters, your foil character can create conflict, which drives the plot forward and keeps your readers engaged.

-A foil character can act as an opposing force to the protagonist, challenging their beliefs, actions, and decisions.
-This can create a sense of opposition and urgency in the story, as the protagonist must navigate the challenges presented by the foil character.
-The foil character can also reveal flaws in the protagonist’s character or actions, leading to a sense of tension and uncertainty about the protagonist’s ability to overcome obstacles.
+A foil character might act as an opposing force to the protagonist, challenging their beliefs, actions, and decisions.
+This creates a sense of opposition and urgency in the story, as the protagonist must navigate the challenges presented by the foil character.
+The foil character can also reveal flaws in the protagonist's character or actions, leading to a sense of tension and uncertainty about the protagonist's ability to overcome obstacles.

 I've mentioned it a few times now, but one of the main benefits of having a foil character in your story is the opportunity to add depth and complexity to your main characters.
 By contrasting your protagonist's traits and behaviors with those of a foil character, you can highlight different aspects of their personalities and motivations.
 This not only makes your characters more interesting and dynamic but can also create opportunities for character development and growth.